ALEKSANDER VARADIAN is a Norwegian Armenian-American freelance artist, performer and writer, based in New York, London and Oslo.

 Back in New York, he is now dedicating the majority of his time to working with protesters and mutual aid organizations through the city's economic and ethical fallout.

-In November 2020, Aleksander will be relocating to Oslo, Norway to partake in the Norwegian Actors' Centre's annual showcase, and further explore opportunities in the Scandinavian market.
+In 2021 Aleksander will be based in Oslo to further explore opportunities in the Scandinavian market.

 CV / RESUME